ACT Senior Practitioner

-The Act regulate the use of restrictive practices by persons or other entities who provide any of the following services to another person:
+The Act regulates the use of restrictive practices by persons or other entities who provide any of the following services to another person:

 - care and protection of children.

-For more information about Act, including the functions and powers of the Senior Practitioner, please refer to the Fact Sheet on this page.
+For more information about the Act, including the functions and powers of the Senior Practitioner, please refer to the Fact Sheet.